remaro-network/tudelft_hackathon/README.md

 The use case selected for this training is “wall avoidance”.
 Basically, the goal is for the robot to navigate an environment and not crash into walls using only sonar data.
-An initial code for a random avoidance mission is provided with missing parts, and the idea is for participants to complete the code and work to develop better missions through training or improve the system in general.
+An initial code for a random avoidance mission is provided, and the idea is that participants work to develop better missions during this training and improve the system in general.

 More details on instructions for participants can be found in the [PARTICIPANTS_TODO](https://github.com/remaro-network/tudelft_hackathon/blob/ros2/PARTICIPANTS_TODO.md)

-You can check the intended behavior on the video:
+You can check the random wall avoidance behavior on the video:

 [![Youtube video](https://user-images.githubusercontent.com/20564040/175087210-6706607d-c2db-4b25-888e-1973e3d093fb.png)](https://www.youtube.com/watch?v=Zv-int_BIJw)